 Top Picks at a Glance

-| Best Quality Built to a higher standard if you want something more solid | FBXINTUM Aluminum Oil Filter Housing with Cooler for BMW | ![]() |
+| Best quality Built to a higher standard if you want something more solid | FBXINTUM Aluminum Oil Filter Housing with Cooler for BMW | ![]() |

-| Best Budget The cheapest option that still gets the job done reliably | A-Premium Engine Oil Cooler for BMW E90 335d / E70 X5 335d | ![]() |
+| Best budget The cheapest option that still gets the job done reliably | A-Premium Engine Oil Cooler for BMW E90 335d / E70 X5 335d | ![]() |

-| Most Sold A high-volume bestseller chosen again and again | Seaforie Engine Oil Cooler Filter (11428507697) | ![]() |
+| Best Seller A high-volume bestseller chosen again and again | Seaforie Engine Oil Cooler Filter (11428507697) | ![]() |

 | Material Type | Aluminum |